stef/libopaque/python/README.md

 ```

 ### `App_Infos`
-The IETF CFRG draft mentions `info` and `einfo` parameters that can
+The IRTF CFRG draft mentions `info` and `einfo` parameters that can
 be used to be bound into the session:
 ```python
 infos=opaque.App_Infos(info="1", einfo="e")